Request Quote » Request Quote »

 • Uplift design and manufacturing drawings quality

-• Enhance inter-team communication through concurrent environment
+• Enhance inter-team communication through a concurrent environment

-Parametric modeling of sheet metal industrial equipment for plant reengineering
+• Parametric modeling of sheet metal industrial equipment for plant reengineering

 Top-down Approach

-CAD tools like SolidWorks, Inventor and Creo allow a top-down approach for very large and complex assemblies.
-These include heavy duty bulk material handling plants having 10,000+ components in a single master model.
-These CAD platforms are also fit to handle small assemblies of sheet metal door frame having not more than 20 to 30 parts with dexterity.
+CAD tools like SolidWorks, Inventor, and Creo allow a top-down approach for very large and complex assemblies.
+These include heavy-duty bulk material handling plants having 10,000+ components in a single master model.
+These CAD platforms are also fit to handle small assemblies of sheet metal doorframe having not more than 20 to 30 parts with dexterity.

-Figure 2: Top-Down design approach for a small sheet metal assembly Figure 2: Top-Down design approach for a small sheet metal assembly
+Figure 2: Top-down design approach for a small sheet metal assembly Figure 2: Top-down design approach for a small sheet metal assembly

-Advantages of top-down design approach:
+Advantages of the top-down design approach:

-• Promote large scale design automation
+• Promote large-scale design automation

-• Evaluate changes in dimensions, shapes etc. and their impact on other parts and assembly
+• Evaluate changes in dimensions, shapes, etc., and their impact on other parts and assembly

-• Meet functional, spatial and aesthetic aspects of design
+• Meet functional, spatial, and aesthetic aspects of design

 Follow DFM/DFMA Guidelines